 Like alcohol, opioids are CNS depressants that lower blood pressure and slow down the respiratory system.
 Prescription opioid painkillers like Percocet and Vicodin also have ibuprofen or acetaminophen, and mixing these with alcohol can lead to liver damage and stomach bleeding.

 Sleeping pills, which are sedatives, are enhanced by alcohol.
-Some people who take sleeping pills combine them with alcohol to make their medication “more effective.”
+Some people who take sleeping pills combine them with alcohol in an effort to make their medication “more effective”.
 However, this only increases your chances of sleepwalking injuries, coma, and even death.